searls/pressletter/README.md

 ## Example

-Here's what a board looked like in a game I played with @steveklabnik:
+Here's what a board looked like in a game I played with [steveklabnik](https://github.com/steveklabnik):

 ![pressletter Screen](http://i.minus.com/ibv4sMC7Msl5Fv.png)